lsst-dm/dmtn-091/index.rst

     https://jira.lsstcorp.org/browse/DM-20559
     https://jira.lsstcorp.org/browse/DM-20560

-It's less clear that it's important to do active regular testing of DIA on LARGE datasets.
+It's less clear that it's feasible to do active regular testing of DIA on LARGE datasets.
 MEDIUM should be sufficient to characterize the key science performance goals.

 AP Candidate Additional Datasets